 This is an herbaceous perennial herb with a spreading, ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and should be cut back in late fall in preparation for winter.
-It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration:
+It is a good choice for attracting butterflies to your yard.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-- Invasive
+Invasive

-Aside from its primary use as an edible, Ginger Mint is sutiable for the following landscape applications:
+Aside from its primary use as an edible, Peppermint is sutiable for the following landscape applications;